nishuR31/nishuR31/readme.md

 * I'm currently learning **JavaScript and Python**, with a focus on building scalable and efficient applications.
 * I have basic knowledge of **C**, which has helped me understand the fundamentals of programming.
 * My expertise extends to **HTML and CSS**, where I work on crafting responsive and visually appealing web pages.
-* I actively use **Termux** for a variety of tasks, including running **Kali Linux and managing development environments** on mobile.
+* I actively use **Termux** for a variety of tasks, including running **Kali Linux and managing development environments** or **practicing programming languages** on mobile.
-* All of my projects are available at the [Repository Tab](https://github.com/nishuR31?tab=repositories), where you can explore my coding journey.
+* All of my projects are available at my [Repository Tab](https://github.com/nishuR31?tab=repositories), where you can explore my coding journey.
 * How to reach me: [nishanrajak7679@gmail.com](mailto:nishanrajak7679@gmail.com) or [dreamgf691@gmail.com](mailto:dreamgf691@gmail.com).
 I'm always open to collaborations and discussions about tech!
 <br>
 <br>